RomainBrault/python-whiteprint/.github/PULL_REQUEST_TEMPLATE.md

 SPDX-License-Identifier: MIT
 -->

 We are happy to accept contributions from our users 🚀.
-For more details see [here](https://github.com/RomainBrault/python-whiteprint/blob/main/CONTRIBUTING.md)
+For more details on how to contribute see [here](https://github.com/RomainBrault/python-whiteprint/blob/main/CONTRIBUTING.md).

 # Checklist: